Are You Designing Spaces with Your Kids in Mind?

 Study Spaces

-A well-designed study area can be invaluable when it comes to helping your child stay focused and motivated.
-The kitchen is a popular choice for such a designated area, as parents are readily available to answer questions, keep their young scholar on task, and supervise internet usage.
+But consider other options as well.
 Have a wide hallway or nook elsewhere in the home that doesn’t receive a lot of traffic?
-As another option consider transforming this unused space by placing a desk against the wall, adding wall cabinets or shelving above it for holding supplies, and providing the area with adequate lighting.
-A recent project in Vienna features a whimsical study that was built in one of the turrets of the house.
-The study opens up from the bedroom into an octagonal room, and includes a storage bench for additional seating, lots of windows streaming in natural light, and a high ceiling with three-dimensional hanging stars.
+Consider transforming this unused space by placing a desk against the wall, adding wall cabinets or shelving above it for holding supplies, and providing the area with adequate lighting.
+A project in Vienna features a whimsical study that was built in one of the turrets of the house.
+The study opens up from the bedroom into an octagonal room and includes a storage bench for additional seating, lots of natural light, and a high ceiling with three-dimensional hanging stars.
 In another recent project, a reading nook was carved out under the stairs.
 This little hideaway features a day bed with big, comfy pillows and built-in shelving for holding the kids’ favorite books.

 Storage Spaces

-Kitchen Design for your Sous Chef
+Kitchen Design for Your Sous Chef

-There are a number of things you can do to help your future chef feel at home in the kitchen.
+There are many things you can do to help your future chef feel at home in the kitchen.
 If it’s time for a kitchen renovation, consider creating a set of counters at a lower, kid-friendly height so they can help with the cooking.
 As the kids grow, this area will continue to come in handy when baking and doing other tasks.
-Also consider placing light-switches at lower heights for your youngster’s easy reach, or installing light-switches with automatic sensors to avoid bumps in the dark.
 Does your heart skip a beat when you see your little one climbing on the countertop?
 Providing your child with their own set of dishes in a base cabinet will eliminate the need for them to reach those items on high shelves.
-In addition, placing the microwave at a lower height allows for easier accessibility and can help foster an earlier sense of autonomy for your loved one.
-If you have a drawer to spare, considering having a pull-out drawer-style microwave installed for easy access.
-A designated “kid’s drawer” in the refrigerator is a great way for them to conveniently grab snacks without risking spillage from a high shelf or pestering mom and dad.
-And throughout the home, soft-close drawers and door dampers will help avoid pinched fingers.
-Designing for kids requires creativity, innovation and the input of an experienced remodeler, as the space should be fun and functional.
-Whatever the space is, and whether you’re remodeling existing space or creating an addition, your residential design build contractor can help you figure out the best options for your family’s needs, budget and lifestyle.
+In addition, consider installing a drawer-style microwave at a lower height for easy access and to help foster an earlier sense of autonomy for your loved one.
+Also, a designated “kid’s drawer” with healthy options in the refrigerator or under counter is a great way for them to conveniently grab snacks without risking spillage from a high shelf or pestering mom and dad.
+Don’t forget, soft-close drawers and door dampers will help avoid pinched fingers in the kitchen and throughout the home.

 OTHER POSTS